 - measures to help employers identify drivers who may be distracted at the wheel

 - measures to raise awareness of distraction through education and communication programmes

 - Dr Cassandra Gauld, Research Associate, Centre for Accident Research & Road Safety - Queensland (CARRS-Q)

 - Adrian Stephenson, Senior Education and Advertising Advisor, New Zealand Transport Agency

-- understand some of the causes of driver distraction, the risks posed by it, and the importance of tackling it;
+- understood some of the causes of driver distraction, the risks posed by it, and the importance of tackling it;

-- be able to identify measures that may assist their organisation to tackle distraction.
+- were able to identify measures that may assist their organisation to tackle distraction.